Bee Gees: 1980–1986: Outside projects, band turmoil, and commercial decline

-1987–1999: Comeback, return to popularity and Andy's death
+1987–1999: Return to popularity

 The Bee Gees released the album E.S.P. in 1987, which sold over 2 million copies.
 It was their first album in six years and their first for Warner Bros.
 Records.
 The single "You Win Again" went to No. 1 in numerous countries, including the UK, and made the Bee Gees the first group to score a UK No. 1 hit in each of three decades: the 1960s, 1970s, and 1980s.
 The single was a disappointment in the US, charting at No. 75, and the Bee Gees voiced their frustration over American radio stations not playing their new European hit single, an omission which the group felt led to poor sales of their current album in the US.
 The song won the Bee Gees the 1987 British Academy's Ivor Novello Award for Best Song Musically and Lyrically, and in February 1988 the band received a Brit Award nomination for Best British Group.

 The Bee Gees later got together with Eric Clapton to create a group called 'the Bunburys' to raise money for English charities.
 The group recorded three songs for The Bunbury Tails: "We're the Bunburys" (which eventually became the opening theme to the 1992 animated series The Bunbury Tails), "Bunbury Afternoon", and "Fight (No Matter How Long)".
 The last song reached No. 8 on the rock music chart and appeared on The 1988 Summer Olympics Album.

 The Bee Gees' next album, One (1989), featured "Wish You Were Here", a song dedicated to their younger brother Andy, who had died in 1988 of myocarditis resulting from a viral infection.
 The album also contained their first US Top 10 hit (No. 7) in a decade, "One" (an Adult Contemporary No. 1).
 After the album's release, the band embarked on its first world tour in 10 years.

-In the UK, Polydor issued a single-disc hits collection from Tales called The Very Best of the Bee Gees, which contained their biggest UK hits.
-The album became one of their best-selling albums in that country, and was eventually certified Triple Platinum.
+1990 saw the release of the retrospective box set Tales from the Brothers Gibb.
+In the UK, Polydor also issued a single-disc hits collection alongside Tales called The Very Best of the Bee Gees, which contained their biggest UK hits.
+The Very Best of became one of their best-selling albums in that country, and was eventually certified Triple Platinum.

 Following their next album, High Civilization (1991), which contained the UK top five hit "Secret Love", the Bee Gees went on a European tour.
 After the tour, Barry Gibb began to battle a serious back problem, which required surgery.
 In addition, he had arthritis which, at one point, was so severe that it was doubtful that he would be able to play guitar for much longer.
 Also, in the early 1990s, Maurice Gibb finally sought treatment for his alcoholism, which he had battled for many years with the help of Alcoholics Anonymous.